jessegrosjean/AutomergeStore/README.md

 ### How would you use this in code?

 ```
+// @MainActor
 // Create a store
-let store = try AutomergeStore()
+let store = try AutomergeStore(containerIdentifier: "iCloud.your.container.identifier")
 // Create a workspace in that store
-let workspace = try store.newWorkspace()
+let workspace = try store.newWorkspace(name: "test")
 // Each workspace has an index Automerge.Document that we can edit...
-try workspace.index.automerge.put(obj: .ROOT, key: "count", value: .Counter(1))
+try workspace.index?.put(obj: .ROOT, key: "count", value: .Counter(1))
 ```

 Each store contains workspaces.
-Each workspace contains at least one (`workspace.index`) automerge document, and potentially more.
+Each workspace contains at least one (`workspace.index`) automerge document, and potentially others.
 The intention is that a workspace maps to a user level document.
 Use the `workspace.index` document for main document content.
 Potentially add other documents to the workspace for state (like attachments) that you don't always need to load into memory.

 ```
 AutomergeStore
     workspaces: [Workspace]
 Workspace
     id: UUID
+    index: Automerge.Document?
     documents: [Document]
 Document
     id: UUID